-Thanks to the hybridisation tunability, we can set different regimes (\cref{fig:principe}.f) for the polariton meters to readout the qubit.
-In Ref \cite{Dassonneville2020}, we focused on the linear response with a small self-Kerr $U/\kappa = 0.017$ and a moderate drive $\overline{n} \approx 2\ll N_\mathrm{crit}$.
+Thanks to the hybridization tunability, we can set different regimes (\cref{fig:principe}.f) for the polariton meters to read out the qubit.
+In Ref. \cite{Dassonneville2020}, we focused on the linear response of the lower polariton which presents a small self-Kerr $U/\kappa = 0.017$ at the moderate drive $\overline{n} \approx 2\ll N_\mathrm{crit}$.
 This linear regime is obtained at the zero flux point ($\Phi/\Phi_0 = 0$) where the lower polariton is mostly cavity-like.
 In this work, we focus {on} a different regime where the anharmonicity is comparable to dissipation ($U\sim \kappa$).
-This is obtained at $\Phi/\Phi_0 = 5$ when the ancilla is close to resonance to the cavity ($|\Delta_{ac}|\lesssim g_{ac}$).
-The hybridisation is close to maximum, the upper polariton inherits from the ancilla an anharmonicity $U_{uu}/2\pi=\SI{6.5}{MHz}$ and has a loss decay $\kappa_u/2\pi=\SI{7.6}{MHz}$.
+This is obtained for the upper polariton at $\Phi/\Phi_0 = 5$ when the ancilla is close to resonance to the cavity ($|\Delta_{ac}|\lesssim g_{ac}$).
+The hybridization is close to maximum, the upper polariton inherits from the ancilla an anharmonicity $U_{uu}/2\pi=\SI{6.5}{MHz}$ and has a loss decay $\kappa_u/2\pi=\SI{7.6}{MHz}$.
 At this working point, the cross-Kerr coupling to the qubit is the dominant parameter with $\chi_u/2\pi=\SI{24}{MHz}$.
 All other parameters for these two flux points are summarized in \cref{table}.